 How Are Scores Reported?

-Unofficial scores are available onscreen and can be printed at the end of the test.
+Unofficial scores are emailed to you within one hour after taking the test.
 The official score report is issued approximately 2–3 weeks after the test date and is reported to you and to the school district you select before starting the test.

-If you test in Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maryland, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, Virginia or Washington, a copy of your scores is automatically sent to the state's teacher credentialing office.
+If you test in Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maryland, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, Virginia or Washington, a copy of your scores is automatically sent to the state's teacher credentialing office.

 Your Official Score Report

 For each test date, an official score report will be sent to you and one score recipient approximately 2–3 weeks after the test date.
 For a fee, you can request more than one score recipient.
 See the "Additional Score Reports" page.

 Your scores for a specific test will be sent to a designated recipient only if that school district or agency is eligible to receive those test scores.
 Official score reports will list your current score and highest score earned over the last 10 years.